AwalaApp/specs/rs002-pki.md

 ## Abstract
 {: .no_toc }

 This document describes how to issue, distribute, store, revoke and interpret X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
-Despite the use of X.509 certificates, this PKI profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) as used in the TLS protocol.
+Despite the use of X.509 certificates, this Public Key Infrastructure (PKI) profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) as used in the TLS protocol.

 ## Table of contents
 {: .no_toc }

 1. TOC
 {:toc}

+## Introduction

+Relaynet relies extensively on its PKI in order to authenticate and authorize nodes without a real-time connection to an external authentication/authorization server, as well as to encrypt payloads when the [Channel Session Protocol](./rs003-key-agreement.md) is not employed.

+The [Relaynet Message Abstract Format (RAMF)](./rs001-ramf.md) depends on Relaynet PKI certificates to authenticate the source of the message and ensure its integrity.
+Such certificates can be self-issued when the message recipient is a public node, but they have to be pre-authorized by the recipient if said recipient is a private node.

+Private nodes express their willingness to accept messages from another node in the same channel by issuing a _delivery authorization_, which is simply a certificate issued for the sender.
+When relaying messages bound for private nodes, gateways and couriers have to make sure that the sender signed the message with an appropriate delivery authorization.

 ## General Constraints and Attributes